4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 First, assume they are well-intended followers of Jesus, and that they are reasonable, fellow human beings, even if their perspective differs from yours.

-And it’s possible that a bad decision is our own.
+And it’s possible that the bad decision is ours.

-Having the humility to be genuinely curious and willing to learn from the listener and change your mind, is critical.
+Having the humility to be genuinely curious, willing to learn from the listener, and even change our minds, is critical.

-Encourage their autonomy and conscience when applying their best understanding of the gospel.
+Encourage their autonomy and conscience in their understanding of the gospel.

 Be Respectful